Iterable/iterable-web-sdk/README.md

 https://mydomain.com/about
 ```

-and these will open in a new tab
+And that these will open in a new tab:

 ```
 https://google.com